13 Day Cape, Culture and Dunes Adventure Safari (Camping)

 Distance: 3 – 4 hours travelling time

 Once the sun has set, spend some time observing wildlife at the watering holes, located close to the secure camping space that is floodlit.
-Daytime game drive will be in the overland truck, with an optional open vehicle night game drives on offer with a naturalist guide at 750 NAD per person.
+Daytime game drive will be in the overland truck, with an optional open vehicle night game drive on offer with a naturalist guide.

-Accommodation: NWR Etosha National Park Okaukuejo Restcamp (or similar)
+Accommodation: Etosha National Park Okaukuejo Restcamp or similar

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Etosha National Park Wildlife Safari Drive in the Overland truck
+Included Highlight: Etosha National Park Wildlife Safari Drive in the Overland Vehicle

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Etosha National Park Wildlife Safari Drive in the Overland truck
+Included Highlight: Etosha National Park Wildlife Safari Drive in the Overland Vehicle

 We head south and make our way to the Waterberg Plateau.
 Here you have the afternoon to spend at your leisure.
 The Waterberg Plateau offers scenic hiking trails so feel free to spend the afternoon hiking, alternatively spend your afternoon unwinding next by the pool.